pcraig3/fed-notes/src/articles/2021-12-15-paperweight.md

 - [How many people have worked on it](https://github.com/DTS-STN/Alpha-Site/graphs/contributors): 15
 - [If the team works on Sundays](https://github.com/DTS-STN/Alpha-Site/graphs/commit-activity): Only once (week of June 11)

-When Canada’s federal Digital Standards call for “[work[ing] in the open by default,](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html#ds3),” this is exactly what they are referring to.
+When Canada’s federal Digital Standards call for “[work[ing] in the open by default](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html#ds3),” this is exactly what they are referring to.
 By making source code publicly available, we can get really good insights into the technical portion of the product.
 However, this is only half the story: there is also a submerged body of governance and compliance work that is much harder to quantify.

 ### Measuring the hard to measure

 When we talk about ‘data’, we’re usually talking about things that are easy to count and measure, but — as the cast of Rent knows — how do you measure a year(ly release)? ([In midnights?
-In cups of coffee?](https://www.youtube.com/watch?v=XNbwiGbETSQ)) Activities that don’t leave behind structured records can be pretty hard to quantify.
+In cups of coffee?](https://www.youtube.com/watch?v=XNbwiGbETSQ)) Activities that don’t leave behind structured data can be pretty hard to quantify.

 For our website, it would be really interesting to measure things like: